Duncan Keith: Chicago Blackhawks (2005–2021)

 With Keith having established himself with Seabrook as one of the top shutdown pairings in the league, he made significant offensive improvement in 2009–10.
 On December 3, 2009, the Blackhawks announced having extended Keith's contract simultaneously with Jonathan Toews and Patrick Kane.
 At $72 million over 13 years, Keith's contract was the most lucrative in team history, surpassing Marián Hossa's 12-year, $62.8 million contract signed several months prior in July 2009.
-He completed the season with 14 goals and 69 points, ranked second among league defencemen behind Mike Green of the Washington Capitals.
+He completed the season with 14 goals and 55 assists for 69 points in all 82 contests, ranked second among league defencemen behind Mike Green of the Washington Capitals.
 It was also the highest total for a Blackhawks defenceman since Chris Chelios' 72-point season in 1995–96.
 His 26:35 minutes of average ice time was the second highest in the league.
 Entering the 2010 playoffs as the second seed in the Western Conference, the Blackhawks eliminated the Nashville Predators, Vancouver Canucks and San Jose Sharks in the first three rounds.
-During Game 4 of the Western Conference Finals against the Sharks, Keith had seven teeth knocked out by a puck.
+During Game 4 of the Western Conference Finals against the Sharks on May 23, 2010, Keith had seven teeth knocked out by a puck on a clearing attempt by Sharks' forward Patrick Marleau.
 He returned minutes after the incident to help the Blackhawks complete a four-game sweep of the Sharks and advance to the Stanley Cup Finals for the first time since 1992.
-Matched against the Philadelphia Flyers, they won the Stanley Cup in six games.
-Keith finished the post-season with 17 points (2 goals and 15 assists) over 22 contests.
+Matched against the Philadelphia Flyers, they won the Stanley Cup in six games for the Blackhawks first Stanley Cup championship since 1961.
+Keith finished the post-season with 17 points (two goals and 15 assists) over all 22 contests.
 Nominated for the James Norris Memorial Trophy for his regular season performance, he outvoted Mike Green and Drew Doughty of the Los Angeles Kings to earn the award as the NHL's best defenceman in the off-season.

-As a result of several Blackhawks players, including Keith, entering the first year of lucrative contracts in the 2010–11 season, the team was forced to deal away several components of their Stanley Cup winning team to fit under the salary cap.
-With a diminished roster, Chicago qualified for the playoffs by two points as the eighth and final seed in the West.
-Keith's production decreased to 7 goals and 45 points over 82 games.
-Facing the Canucks in the first round, the Blackhawks were eliminated in seven games.
-Keith recorded four goals and two assists during the series.
+In the 2010–11 season, Chicago barely qualified for the 2011 playoffs as the eighth and final seed in the West just two points ahead of the Dallas Stars.
+Keith's individual production decreased to seven goals and 38 assists 45 points over all 82 games for a second straight season.
+Facing the Presidents' Trophy-winning Vancouver Canucks in the first round of the playoffs, the defending Stanley Cup champion Blackhawks were eliminated in seven games.
+Keith recorded four goals and two assists in all seven games during the series.

-On March 23, 2012, Keith was suspended five games for delivering an elbow to the head of Canuck forward Daniel Sedin.
+On March 23, 2012, Keith was suspended five games for delivering an elbow to the head of Vancouver Canucks forward Daniel Sedin.
 Head of the Department of Player Safety Brendan Shanahan observed that the hit was "dangerous, reckless, and caused injury" in his video release.